anchal-physics/OpenCreativity/README.md

 ### 4) Games Session II:
 * Describe the scene:

   Imagine you are an author writing a fiction.
-Using the one of the 4 paintings, describe an imagined scene as an opening of a chapter in your book.
+Using one of the 4 paintings, describe an imagined scene as an opening of a chapter in your book.
 It can be very different from the painting.
 Painting is only for inspiration.